BrendonFaleiro/CS231/README.md

 OCaml implementation of Small Step Semantics parsing with variables.

 # hw2b.ml
-OCaml implementation of Small Step Semantics parsing with Higher-Order Abstract Syntax
+OCaml implementation of Small Step Semantics parsing with Higher-Order Abstract Syntax.

+# hw3.ml
+OCaml implementation of a Type Checker for a subset of Lambda Calculus language.